pyamg/pyamg/docs/paper/paper.md

 `PyAMG` constructs multigrid solvers for use as a preconditioner in this setting.
 A summary of multigrid and algebraic multigrid solvers can be found in @encamg, in @encmg, and in @amgintro; a detailed description can be found in @mgtutorial and @mgbook.
-PyAMG provides among the most comprehensive suite of various AMG solvers among available packages (see Methods), which is beneficial because many AMG solvers are specialized for particular problem types.
+PyAMG provides a comprehensive suite of AMG solvers (see Methods), which is beneficial because many AMG solvers are specialized for particular problem types.

 # Summary